vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_shared_pref_reading_login_data.html.md

 ### Assignment - read username & password in java code

-You should now write code inside `onClick()` method to get username & password in the java code.
+Your task is to write code inside the `onClick()` method to get the username and password String values and log them.
 You can log the values & check them in LogCat by doing

-     Log.d("Codelearn", "username caught - " + username)
+     Log.d("Codelearn", "username caught - " + usernameValue)

+     /* When "user123" is entered in the username EditText field
+      * and the button is clicked, you'll see the LogCat message
+      * "username caught - user123"
+      */

-To know more as to how to dump data & check it in LogCat, head over to [LogCat Concept Lesson]()
+<div class="alert alert-info">To know more on dumping data in the console & checking it in LogCat, head over to the <b><%= link_to "LogCat concept lesson", android_concept_lesson_path("android-log"), target: "_blank" %></b></div>

-Hint: Make sure you read username & password before the Activity from intent is started else findViewById(..) will not be able to find the elements you are expecting.
+**Hint**: Make sure to insert the new lines of code to log the username and password **before** the lines that define and start an intent to the next Activity.
+Otherwise, `findViewById(..)` will not be able to find the expected EditText elements.